 The bottom line...

 While foregoing the meat can save you some cash each week, it’s still important to shop smart.
-Prioritise vegdried food and tinned goods to get the cheapest shop.
+Prioritise veg, dried food and tinned goods to get the cheapest shop.
 If you’re going to look for some mock-meat products, stick to unbranded as they’ll be the cheapest.

 If you need some more inspiration, here’s 10 ways to eat well on a budget.

-Disclaimer: We make every effort to ensure that content is correct at the time of publication.
-Please note that information published on this website does not constitute financial advice, and we aren’t responsible for the content of any external sites.
+Disclaimer: We make every effort to ensure content is correct when published.
+Information on this website doesn't constitute financial advice, and we aren't responsible for the content of any external sites.